 Additionally, states can support the demonstration of continued maintenance by showing stable or improving air quality trends.
 According to EPA's 2018 Resource Document, several kinds of analyses can be performed by states wishing to make such a showing.
-One approach is to take the most recent DV at a monitor located in the area and add the maximum design value increase (over one or more consecutive years) that has been observed in the area over the past several years.
-For an area with multiple monitors, the highest of the most recent DVs should be used.
-A sum that does not exceed the level of the 1997 ozone

-NAAQS may be a good indicator of expected continued attainment.
-As shown in Table 2 of this document, the largest increase in DVs at a monitor located in the State College Area was 0.003 ppm, which occurred between the 2009-2011 (0.070 ppm) and 2010-2012 (0.073 ppm) DVs at monitoring site 42-027-0100.
-Adding 0.003 ppm to the highest DV for the 2017-2019 period (0.062 ppm) results in 0.065 ppm, a sum that is still below the 1997 ozone NAAQS.
+One approach is to take the most recent DV for the area and add the maximum DV increase (over one or more consecutive years) that has been observed in the area over the past several years.
+A sum that does not exceed the level of the 1997 ozone NAAQS may be a good indicator of expected continue attainment.
+As shown in Table 2 in this document, the largest increases in DVs from 2007 to 2019 was 0.04 ppm, which occurred between the 2011-2013 (0.074 ppm) and 2012-2014 (0.070 ppm) DVs at the monitor located in York County (AQS ID 42-133-0011).
+Adding 0.004 ppm to the highest DV for the 2017-2019 period (0.064 ppm) results in 0.068 ppm, a sum that is still below the 1997 ozone NAAQS.

-The State College Area has maintained air quality levels well below the 1997 ozone NAAQS since the area first attained the NAAQS in 2006.
-14 Additional supporting information that the area is expected to continue to maintain the standard can be found in projections of future year DVs that EPA recently completed to assist states with the development of interstate transport SIPs for the 2015 8-hour ozone NAAQS.
-Those projections, made for the year 2023, show that the highest DV at a monitor located in the State College Area is expected to be 0.0598 ppm.15 Therefore, EPA proposes to determine that future violations of the 1997 ozone NAAQS in the State College Area are unlikely.
+The York-Adams Area has maintained the air quality levels well below the 1997 ozone NAAQS since the Area first attained the NAAQS in 2006.14 Additional supporting information that the Area is expected to continue to maintain the standard can be found in projections of future year DVs that EPA recently completed to assist states with the development of interstate transport SIPs for the 2015 8-hour ozone NAAQS.
+Those projections, made for the year 2023, show that the average DV for the York-Adams Area is projected to be 0.058 ppm.
+Therefore, EPA proposes to determine that future violations of the 1997 ozone NAAQS in the York-Adams Area are unlikely.

-C. Continued Air Quality Monitoring and Verification of Continued Attainment
+C. Continues Air Quality Monitoring and Verification of Continue Attainment

 Once an area has been redesignated to attainment, the state remains obligated to maintain an air quality network in accordance with 40 CFR part 58, in order to verify the area's attainment status.
 In the March 10, 2020 submittal, PADEP commits to continue to operate their air monitoring network in accordance with 40 CFR part 58.
-PADEP also commits to track the attainment status of the State College Area for the 1997 ozone NAAQS through the review of air quality and emissions data during the second maintenance period.
-This includes an annual evaluation of vehicles miles traveled and stationary www.regulations.gov, Docket ID: EPA-R03-OAR-2020-0317.
+PADEP also commits to track the attainment status of the York-Adams Area for the 1997 ozone NAAQS through the review of air quality and emissions data during the second maintenance period.
+This includes an annual evaluation of vehicles miles traveled (VMT) and stationary source emissions data compared to the assumptions included in the LMP.
+PADEP also states that it will also evaluate the periodic (i.e., every three years) emissions inventory prepared under EPA's Air Emission Reporting Requirements (40 CFR part 51, subpart A).
+Based on these evaluations, PADEP will consider whether any further emission control measures should be implemented for the York-Adams Area.
+EPA has analyzed the commitments in PADEP's submittal and is proposing to determine that they meet the requirements for continued air quality monitoring and verification of continued attainment.